-Brazen thieves often throw their ‘baby’ at unsuspecting tourists.
+- Baby catchers: Brazen thieves often throw their ‘baby’ at unsuspecting tourists.
 While you’re trying to save a small child’s life, his ‘parents’ are rifling your pockets relieving you of your valuables.
-Keep your hands by your side and walk away.
-The baby is a doll.
+Keep your hands by your side and walk away - the baby is a doll.

 No one likes to think about what could go wrong while on holiday, but unfortunately accidents do happen.

-If you’re in need of emergency medical assistance overseas:
+If you’re in hospital and need emergency medical assistance:

 - Let hotel reception or your tour operator know you’ve been injured.